1956 Cairo TAI Douglas DC-6 crash: Victims

-55 passengers and 9 crew members were listed to be on board.
+A total of 55 passengers and 9 crew members were listed to be on board.
 After the crash it was reported that 3 people had missed the flight.
-That would make a total amount of passengers of 52.
+That would make a total of 52 passengers.
 All passengers were French people from Indochina.

 A total of 52 people died in the crash: 3 crew members and 49 passengers, including 11 children and 3 babies.
 Of the 27 males who died, 22 were military.

 Six crew members and six passengers were able to exit the airplane via the emergency exit at the front side of the airplane.
 The six crew members who survived the crash consisted of: the experienced pilot in charge Charles Billot, who was injured, the inexperienced co-pilot who was still taking his flight exam Robert Rolland, two mechanics and two radio operators.

 A man named Fortuna survived the crash together with his two young sons; but he lost his wife and one or two daughters.